martinashworth/Tides/README.md

 6) Error Handling and Logging: In a Jupyter Notebook, you can just look at the output of each cell to see if something went wrong.
 In a Python script, it's important to include proper error handling (using try/except blocks) and logging so that you can understand what's happening when you run your script.

 7) Test Your Script: Finally, make sure to test your script thoroughly.
 Make sure all the functionality of your original Notebook is working as expected in the Python script.

-ChatGPT also suggested that the rambling Notebook code would be better condensed down in a format something like what is in Tides.py